Used Bmw 3 Series Review and Buying Tips: An Extensive Guide

 What to look out for:

-- In general, the six-cylinder versions have bigger capacity, which makes them much better to drive than the four-cylinder and diesel models of the same era.
+- In general, the six-cylinder versions have a bigger capacity, which makes them much better to drive than the four-cylinder and diesel models of the same era.
 From 1994, the engines have been modified as they started to use timing chains instead of timing belts.
-However, you should check the engine regularly as the tentioner could fail.
-Also, the six-cylinder engines can suffer from bore wear.
+However, you should check the engine regularly as the tensioner could fail.
+Also, six-cylinder engines can suffer from bore wear.

 - You must check the service records to make sure that the car has properly maintained and the engine's oil has been changed regularly.
 Also, you must make sure that the digital odometer hasn’t failed and the readout is valid.
 Check the front and rear suspension as well as the clutches for the worn parts.
 It's worth mentioning, that car was recalled for possible faulty lower steering shafts.
 And again, rust could be lurking.